GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 ### A free, open source typeface from USWDS

 USWDS 2.0 adds built-in support for custom typefaces, and sometimes you need one that’s simple, neutral, and isn’t Helvetica.
 [Public Sans](https://github.com/uswds/public-sans) is an open source, free license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
-Just as with our components, we intend Public Sans to be an example of how to design an open source typeface with contributions and feedback from the public — to deliver a useful, neutral, sans serif and continuously improve it.
+Just as with our components, we intend Public Sans to be an example of how to design an accessible open source typeface with contributions and feedback from the public — to deliver a useful, neutral, sans serif and continuously improve it.

 - A neutral typeface for interfaces, headings, and body text
 - A consistent alternative to system fonts or other neutral sans serifs